Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 What works well

 In 2019 we set out to integrate different systems within children's, adults and education so that all practitioners supporting a child or young person had a 'single view' of that family.
-This is our new shared database, called EYES, which went live in August 2022 to transform the ability of services to record, manage workflows, understand demand management, and improve service efficiencies across the whole system.
+This is our new shared database, called Early Years and Education System (EYES), which went live in August 2022 to transform the ability of services to record, manage workflows, understand demand management, and improve service efficiencies across the whole system.
 The greatest benefits will be:

 • Automatic feed from mainstream schools daily informing on attendance